samvictor/fcms/README.md

 This is expected.

-If you haven't yet connected a custom domain to your project, you can use the one provided automatically by Firebase.
+If you haven't yet connected a custom domain to your project, you can use the one provided automatically by Firebase, but please remember to change it in your fcms_admin settings when you do connect a custom domain.
+If you don't know what fcms_admin is yet, don't worry, I'll explain it later.

-You can find this domain in the console print-out after you deploy.
+You can find your Firebase-provided domain in the console print-out after you deploy.
 It will be named "*Hosting URL:*".

 If your hosting url is `https://<proj-id>.firebaseapp.com`, and your FCMS directory is "*/public/fcms/*", then your FCMS url is `https://<proj-id>.firebaseapp.com/fcms/`